JunganSe/J-Rdp/Readme.md

 To enable logging to file, use the `-LogToFile` argument.\
 To customize the logging, provide an NLog config file named "nlog.config" in the .exe directory, and it will be used instead of the default logging settings.

+By default, one .log file will be generated per day in the "Logs" folder.\
+Read them with a text editor such as notepad, or your favourite log reader.

 ### General configuration
 The application uses on a configuration file named "config.json" in the .exe directory.\
 An example file is provided, edit it as needed.